ka411/Data-Retravel-Ai-Agent-/README.md

 Trigger the workflow via chatbot or webhook and test with sample queries

 🤝 Feedback
 I welcome ideas and suggestions to improve the workflow.
-Feel free to fork this project, open issues, or connect if you find it helpful.
+Please feel free to fix this project, open issues, or connect if you find it helpful.